Since I am not a professional climber, I used guides on all my big

 - Kobler & Partners:

-Kari Koebler's guiding company based in Switzerland.
+Kari Kobler's guiding company based in Switzerland.
 I have never used

-- 7 Summits Club: Russia based and run by Alexander Abramov, they run the 7 Summits
+Club: Russia based and run by Alexander Abramov, they run the

-UK Based guide running Everest North climbs most every year
+Peaks: UK Based guide running Everest North climbs most every

 - Wilco van Rooijen:

-strong climber based out of the Netherlands.
-Website is in Dutch.
+incredibly strong climber based out of the Netherlands.
+Website is

 - Borge Ousland:

-first person - ever - to go solo and unsupported across Antarctica.
-I was
+the first person - ever - to go solo and unsupported across Antarctica.

-with him on Cho Oyu in the late '90s.
-Great person with incredible stories.
+I was with him on Cho Oyu in the late '90s.
+Great person with incredible

 Climbing Schools